selaschuk/SISsync/README.md

 SISsync.ps1 - PowerShell script for creating/updating users

-SISsync.sql - Sample SQLPlus script for creating tab delimited export file from PowerSchool
+SISsync.sql - Sample SQLPlus script for creating tab delimited export file from PowerSchool.
+This will also generate a file called UpdateSIS.txt which can be imported by a powerschool AutoComm job similar to this: https://i.imgur.com/M32MpYI.png

-updatePowerSchool.ps1 - PowerShell script for creating a SQLPlus script for updating attributes in PowerSchool